lsst/LDM-493/_formats.rst

 Although Sphinx is the preferred DM documentation format, not all Git-backed documentation is produced as a :ref:`Sphinx project <formats-sphinx>`.
 Some documents are written in LaTeX for legacy reasons or to be compatible with scientific publishers.
-Jupyter notebooks are also being used for producing documents that are tightly integrated with code and data.
+Jupyter_ notebooks are also being used for producing documents that are tightly integrated with code and data.

-Since they are managed in Git, these document formats are eligible for being published as static websites with LSST the Docs.
+Since they are managed in Git, these document formats are eligible for being published as static websites with :ref:`LSST the Docs <platforms-ltd>`.
-However, LaTeX documents, Jupyter notebooks, and similar formats, do not necessarily create polished websites that have the look and feel of LSST Documentation.
+However, LaTeX documents, Jupyter_ notebooks, and similar formats, do not necessarily create polished websites that have the look and feel of LSST documentation.
 Thus the DM Documentation Architecture shims these formats through a *landing page framework.*

 The Landing Page framework
 ^^^^^^^^^^^^^^^^^^^^^^^^^^

-Landing pages are static websites published with LSST the Docs, and indexed by DocHub.
+Landing pages are static websites published with :ref:`LSST the Docs <platforms-ltd>`, and indexed by :ref:`DocHub <platforms-ltd>`.
 Irrespective of the original authoring tool, landing pages provide a consistent experience for consuming documentation.

-Each landing page presents metadata to the reader, like title, authorship, summary, and links back to DocHub and related publications.
+Each landing page presents metadata to the reader, like title, authorship, summary, and links back to :ref:`DocHub <platforms-ltd>` and related publications.
 Alongside this metadata, the landing page presents the document either as a list of links to other pages or files, or the document itself as an on-page iframe to a PDF.\ [#fn-gh-publisher]_

 .. [#fn-gh-publisher] The concept of displaying a PDF in an iframe alongside metadata on a static site is based on the `gh-publisher`_ project by Ewan Mellor.

 Landing pages are hosted as GitHub_ repositories that contains and versions the document's content and metadata.
-Although content on another platform (Confluence, Google Docs) can be linked to, the content in the GitHub_ repository must be complete and self-contained.

-Similar to Sphinx-based documents, a continuous integration service, like Travis or Jenkins, publishes the landing page to LSST the Docs whenever the Git repository is updated.
+Similar to Sphinx-based documents, a continuous integration service, like Travis or Jenkins, publishes the landing page to `LSST the Docs <platforms-ltd>` whenever the Git repository is updated.
 Automations also make provisioning landing pages efficient.

 The landing page generator, page design, and automations are provided by the SQuaRE team.